enricollen/enricollen.github.io/_posts/2020-09-20-Portfolio-Mockup-Site.md

 ---
-title: Photography Portfolio Mockup Site
+title: 📸🖼️ Photography Portfolio Mockup Site
 date: 2020-10-25 21:30 +0200
 categories: [Personal Projects, Photography Portoflio Mockup Site]
 tags: [portfolio, photography, php, html, css, js, mysql]
 ---

-# Image Portfolio Site Mockup 🖼️
 This project i developed back in the days showcase a ready-to-go mockup for an image portfolio site, designed to showcase your personal image/photography content effectively.
 The site is built using pure HTML, CSS, JavaScript, PHP, and MySQL.